 Pixel Based Versus List Based Retargeting

-Up to this point, we have discussed pixel-based site retargeting.
-Someone visits your website and then leaves are then retargeted to across the millions of websites and mobile apps those same people go to.
+Up to this point, we have discussed pixel-based website retargeting.
+Someone visits your website and then leaves, and they are then retargeted across the millions of websites and mobile apps those same people go to.

 Both list-based and pixel-based retargeting lists have their purposes (which we’ll get into later), so it’s usually a good idea to use both.
 But, it’s important to understand both types and how to effectively use them to really get the most out of your retargeting campaigns.